zBlock-1/circom-rln/audit/REPORT.md

 1. Perform the hashing of `x` in the circuit.
 2. Add a check in the circuit to ensure that `x` is non-zero.

+### 2. Low - Missing bitcheck on Num2Bits on the utils.circom

+`utils.circom` has a `Num2Bits` function that converts a number to bits.
+The function does not perform a bitcheck on the input number.

+#### Technical Details

+There is a possibility that the number being passed is exceed the max value of bits and the result could be incorrect but since it didnt check then it would accpet any result in this case.

+#### Impact

+Low.
+The attacker will be able to exceed the current max bit size and just pass huge value and doesnt matter if its correct or inccorect.

+#### Recommendation

+1. Give a range check on the bit size when converted.

 ## Gas Savings Findings

 ### 1. Gas - TODO_Title